BrianMGreen2/BitNBio-Project/README.md

 # 🪰 Who Gives a Fly?

+Project Team: Brian M. Green, Sarah Burke, and Adam Wenocur, at Bits in Bio, Show and Tell 2026, Feb.
+21, 2026.

 > *Bridging the valley of death in translational medicine through cross-species pathway mapping.*

 ---